claucia/cs50x-final-project/README.md

 ## Introduction

-I am presenting here my final project for the CS50 course.
-This project allowed me to connect almost every topic covered in the course, for instance, Python, SQL, HTML, CSS, and Flask.
+I am proud to present my final project for the CS50 course.
+This project gave the opportunity to connect almost every topic covered in the course.For instance, Python, SQL, HTML, CSS, and Flask.
 Including powerful Flask extensions such as flask_login, flask_sqlalchemy, and WTForms.
 The idea of building a blood bank management system came from the desire to connect my current studies in Computer Science to my professional background in Biomedical Science.

 ## Objectives